k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 Populate the list of entities separated by a comma in the **Entities List** setting.

-The TDM displays all available versions created in the source environment for the task's LUs and the selected entities.
+K2view's TDM displays all available versions created in the source environment for the task's LUs and the selected entities.

 Each update on the entities list may change the list of available versions for the task.